-If, subsequent to the PRA, phytosanitary requirements, restrictions or prohibitions are adopted, the contracting party shall immediately publish and transmit those to contracting parties that it believes any e directly affected (according to IPPC Article VII.2b) and on request make the rationale available to any contacting party (according to IPPC Article VII.2c).
+If, subsequent to the PRA, phytosanitary requirements, restrictions or prohibitions are adopted, the contracting party shall immediately publish and transmit those to contracting parties that it believes may be directly affected (according to IPPC Article VII.2(b)) and on request make the rationale available to any contracting party (according to IPPC Article VII.2(c)).

-If, subsequent to the PRA, phytosanitary requirements, restrictions of prohibitions are not adopted, contracting parties are encouraged to make this information available.
+If, subsequent to the PRA, phytosanitary requirements, restrictions or prohibitions are not adopted, contracting parties are encouraged to make this information available.

-NPPOs are encouraged to communicate evidence of hazards there here pest risks (such as to animals or human health) to the appropriate authorities.
+NPPOs are encouraged to communicate evidence of hazards other than pest risks (such as to animals or human health) to the appropriate authorities.